 Why Organization Design?

-So why do we focus on organization design?
+So why do we focus on organizational design?
 There is an old saying, “You can’t get flowers to grow by pulling on them.”
-The components of organization design are what people see and hear.
+The components of organizational design are what people see and hear.
 What they see and hear influences what they think and how they feel.
 What they think and feel influences what they say and do or their behavior.
 Their behavior influences organizational performance (Figure I-2).

 We focus on organization design because it influences the behavior of those who work in and with the organization.
 Stakeholders experience the organization’s many processes and practices, interactions, and artifacts.
 While interacting with the organization, stakeholders hear and see many manifestations of the organization’s design.
 William McDonough proposes that “Design is the first signal of human intention.”
 But whose intent?